 Explore My Writing

-My middle-grade short story, "Birches," appeared in the Summer 2015 issue of Soundings Review from the Northwest Institute of Literary Arts.
+My middle-grade short story, "Birches," appeared in Soundings Review from the Northwest Institute of Literary Arts.

-When sixth-grader Becca gets a school assignment to visit the local senior care facility, she's miffed.
-Why her?
+When sixth-grader Becca gets a school assignment to visit the local senior care facility, she wonders, Why me?
 But when she meets Olivia Browne, a painter who sees life her own way, Becca begins to see things differently, too.

-My young adult short story, "The Eve of St. Agnes," appeared in the Fall 2010 issue of the online literary journal, Hunger Mountain.
+My YA short story, "The Eve of St. Agnes," appeared in the online literary journal, Hunger Mountain.

 Seventeen-year-old Courtney dreams about her future husband on January 20th, the Eve of St. Agnes.
 One problem: he's the geekiest guy in her school.
 Can one girl on her own fight against the power of dreams?